gregr/demo-livingnet/README.md

 Aside from safety concerns, the current system has not realized the potential for programmability by the user.
 For a complete experience, the programming language implementation this system sits on must support highly interactive evaluation of negotiated programs.
 It must be possible to visualize, pause, step through (manually or at a regular interval), modify, copy, or even pull components out of a program for use in other programs.
 To get a better idea of what is possible, try out [Squeak Etoys](http://www.squeakland.org).

+## Getting Started

+1. Clone this repo and `cd` to it.
+2. Start service and user machines.
+   - To run with a clean slate (creating new machines), run:`./clean-start`
+       - When asked if you'd like to install a server kernel, enter: `n`
+   - To restart existing machines while preserving state, run: `./start`
+3. Evaluate racket expressions within the REPL.

 ## TODO

 - more sophisticated authority management